-A few storms have already hit Utah's mountains covering the gold and red leaves in white, which means ski season is almost here.
+Utah's first snowfall has arrived covering the gold and red leaves in white, which means ski season is almost here!

 Below you'll find a list of some of the best pass deals for kids that you won't want to miss.

 If you're looking for a deal on new and used ski/snowboard gear, check out our list of Utah Ski Swaps across the state.

 Ski Utah's 5th and 6th Passport Program: 5th graders receive three days FREE at each of Utah's 13 resorts and 6th graders receive one day FREE at each of Utah's 13 resorts.
 AND, it is open to ALL visitors, not just Utah residents.
 There is a small application fee and it takes a couple weeks, so be sure to plan ahead.

-January is Learn to Ski and Snowboard Month: This program is designed to get new skiers and snowboarders out on the slope.
+January is Learn to Ski and Snowboard Month: This program is designed to get new skiers and snowboarders out on the slope no matter the age.
 Each resort has its own offerings of lesson/rentals and passes.
 Plan ahead and don't miss these January opportunities.

 Beaver Mountain: Small and unique in northern Utah.
-Kids five and under are FREE and with season pass purchase, there are three days of FREE skiing at Brian Head and Eagle Point.
+Kids five and under ski FREE with the purchase of an adult season pass.
 There are also discounts at many local businesses when showing your season pass.
 Additionally, the learn to turn program rewards new skiers and riders with a "Little Beaver" season pass after a series of three lessons!